-7.10 The Local Plan places high priority on protecting the North Yorkshire and Cleveland Heritage Coast and the North York Moors National Park, which part of the borough lies within.
-The Plan also gives weight to protecting locally important landscapes, including the historic landscape of the Eston Hills and other Sensitive Landscape Areas.
+- 7.10 The Local Plan places high priority on protecting the North Yorkshire and Cleveland Heritage Coast and the North York Moors National Park, which part of the borough lies within.
+The Plan also gives weight to protecting locally important landscapes, including the historic landscape of the Eston Hills and other Sensitive Landscape Areas. - 7.11 During the monitoring period, two applications were approved in the Heritage Coast; one for an extension and improvement to the car park at Cat Nab and another for four holiday cabins on the edge of New Brotton.
+Sixteen applications were permitted in sensitive landscape areas; two of these were extensions, four were change of use, one replacement dwelling, one access road, the car park (as above), an application at Teesworks, a hotel and new outdoor adventure park at Majuba Road in Redcar, one reserved matters, two ground remediation schemes and a variation to planning permission.

-7.11 During the monitoring period, one application for use of land for horsiculture and creation of arena for training and turnout of horses was approved in the Heritage Coast.
-Four applications were approved for development in sensitive landscape areas, the aforementioned scheme; a new Regent Cinema at Redcar; alterations and extensions to an existing farmhouse at Guisborough (also within the Eston Hills Historic Landscape); and a dwellinghouse at Normanby.
-The impact on sensitive landscape areas was minimal.